Haoyu-Hu/Haoyu-Hu.github.io/index.md

 ### Research Experience & Project Outcome

-I have the experience and skills of building neural network model, designing psycholoical experiment and analyzing data using various tools.
-Details can be seen in <a href="https://haoyu-hu.github.io/Project">Project Page</a>
+I have the experience and skills of building neural network model, designing psycholoical experiment and analyzing data using various tools. <b>Details can be seen in <a href="https://haoyu-hu.github.io/Project">Project Page</a></b>

 ### Academic Activities